Floating-Cats/Floating-cats-NFT/README.md

 ##### Build Command Instructions

 - Run `git pull origin main` (and solve merge conflicts).
-- Run `npm install` to install dependencies.
+- Run `npm run fc-install` to install dependencies.
 - Run `npx hardhat compile`.
 This runs the solidity compiler to convert your code (`./contracts`) into binary.
 Once succeed you should be able to see the artifacts folder (do not upload this folder) under src folder.

 ##### Run Instructions